hphelion/documentation/hz.gettingstarted.md

 # Getting Started with HP Public Cloud Console
-This Getting Started guide walks you through network setup, connection, instance and volume creation, security options, identity parameters, and management tools that facilitate your organization's HP Cloud use. **This page takes you through the interface in the chronological order needed to get up and running, rather than the order displayed in the console**.
+This Getting Started guide walks you through network setup, connection, instance and volume creation, security options, identity parameters, and management tools that facilitate your organization's use of HP Public Cloud. **This page takes you through the interface in the chronological order needed to get up and running, rather than the order displayed in the console**.

 After initial setup, revisit the interface to monitor usage, modify, add, and delete networks, instances, volumes, roles, groups, and more.